AntonAzhhirevych/computer-vision/README.md

 **Exploring Algorithms for Raster Image Formation and Processing**

 This branch investigates foundational techniques for working with raster-based digital images.
 It includes pixel-level operations, filtering, histogram-based adjustments, and basic enhancement methods using OpenCV, NumPy, and matplotlib.
 Ideal for learning how raw image data can be manipulated, analyzed, and visualized programmatically.

+### `04-image-enhancement-cv`

+**Image Enhancement Techniques for Computer Vision Tasks**

+This branch focuses on improving the quality of digital images to optimize them for computer vision workflows.
+It demonstrates a complete pipeline including color correction (HSV equalization), contrast enhancement (global and local histograms), noise reduction, automatic thresholding, morphological filtering, and contour detection.
+Suitable for preprocessing satellite, aerial, or general-purpose images in segmentation and recognition tasks.